hyunjunian/Poor-Charlie-s-Almanack/en.md

 But this generalized, evolution-based theory structure was inadequate to enable me to cope properly with the cognition I encountered.
 I was soon surrounded by much extreme irrationality, displayed in patterns and subpatterns.
 So surrounded, I could see that I was not going to cope as well as I wished with life unless I could acquire a better theory-structure on which to hang my observations and experiences.

-> I could see that I was not going to cope as well as I wished with life unless I could acquire a better theory-structure on which to hang my observations and experiences.
->

 By then, my craving for more theory had a long history.
 Partly, I had always loved theory as an aid in puzzle-solving and as a means of satisfying my monkey-like curiosity.
 And partly, I had found that theory-structure was a superpower in helping one get what one wanted, as I had early discovered in school, wherein I had excelled without labor, guided by theory, while many others, without mastery of theory, failed despite monstrous effort.
 Better theory, I thought, had always worked for me, and, if now available, could make me acquire capital and independence faster and better assist everything I loved.
 So I slowly developed my own system of psychology, more or less in the self-help style of Ben Franklin and with the determination displayed in the refrain of the nursery story: “‘Then I’ll do it myself,’ said the Little Red Hen.”

 I was greatly helped in my quest by two turns of mind.
 First, I had long looked for insight by inversion in the intense manner counseled by the great algebraist Jacobi: “Invert, always invert.”
 I sought good judgment mostly by collecting instances of bad judgment, then pondering ways to avoid such outcomes.